 The national team has managed to exude excellence and reliability for decades and continues to produce big personalities as role models.
-The national team’s success speaks for itself: World Cup winners on three occasions, runners-up four times, four third-place finishes, three-time European Championship winners and also runners-up in that competition on three occasions.
+The national team’s success speaks for itself: World Cup winners on four occasions, runners-up four times, four third-place finishes, three-time European Championship winners and also runners-up in that competition on three occasions.
 Germany have taken part at every World Cup since 1954 and at every European Championship since 1972 and have reached 13 finals at these major tournaments.
 With a record like that, the German national team are amongst the international elite – it’s the basis for the great reputation that German football enjoys around the globe.
 Those statistics are complemented by the Olympic win in 1976 in Montreal for East Germany’s Football Association, as well as bronze medals at the 1972 Munich Olympic Games and the 1964 Tokyo Olympics.
 That gold medal came under coach Georg Buschner, who also led the East Germany national team to their only participation at the finals of a World Cup in 1974, where they secured a memorable 1-0 win over the Federal Republic of Germany in Hamburg.

 The story of the DFB’s national team began eight years after the association was founded – and it began with a defeat.
 On April 5th 1908, Switzerland won 5-3 against a group of German players put together by the DFB match committee.
 There was no coach in these early years, which lacked sporting success; only two of the first ten international fixtures ended in victory.
 It took 14 attempts, until 1922, before the national team could end a calendar year with a positive record.
 Germany beat Austria, with matches against Switzerland and Hungary ending in draws.
 From 1932 onwards, the national team’s success began an upwards trend.
 Players like Paul Janes, Ernst Lehner, Edmund Cohen and in particular Fritz Szepan helped produce positive results.
 Nevertheless, considering the bumpy first few years, no one could have predicted the status that the Germany national team would eventually gain, not just in sporting terms but also in the social life of the entire country.